World Evangelism Statistics, and Missions Giving

 I'm not a big statistics guy, but sometimes statistics can be revealing.

 The following statistics are from the book 2020 Vision, by Bill and Amy Stearns.

 As a qualification on some of the stats, I realize that definitions of Christians vary, and someone's claim to come to Christ, or to be a Christian, does not mean they really are.
 (There is a plague of nominalism in our own country.)
 Still, this material is worth reading.
 I will follow these quotes with my own thoughts on investing in world evangelism.

-My good friend Doug Nichols, founder and director of Action International, writes "I would encourage you to use this information to share with your church, missions committee, prayer groups, elders, fellowships, etc. for the purpose of information and prayer and perhaps to be used of God to burden many as to their responsibility to the Gospel and compassionate care to the three billion unreached people of the world."
+My good friend Doug Nichols, founder of Action International, writes "I would encourage you to use this information to share with your church, missions committee, prayer groups, elders, fellowships, etc. for the purpose of information and prayer and perhaps to be used of God to burden many as to their responsibility to the Gospel and compassionate care to the three billion unreached people of the world."

 Every day another 74,000 people across the globe come to faith in Christ.
 That’s 3,083 new fellow believers every hour of every day.

 More than three billion people have viewed Christian films such as the Jesus film—which has been shown in 228 countries, with 197,298,327 viewers indicating a commitment to Christ.
 (Note from Randy: I've been with the Jesus Film for showings in three countries, Cambodia and China and Mexico, and I can vouch for the movement of God's Spirit through this movie based on the Gospel of Luke.)

 In 1950, when China was closed to foreign missionaries, there were one million believers in the country.
 Today conservative estimates say there are well over 80 million.
 An average of 28,000 people become believers every day in the People’s Republic of China.